callaa/rustpile/README.md

  * (Rust lib) drawpile-core: the paint engine and state tracker.
 (Everything needed by a headless drawpile instance, IO stuff excluded)
  * (Rust lib) drawpile-brushes: the brushes and other tools for use by GUI implementations?
  * (Rust lib) drawpile-libserver: the server implementation
+ * (Rust lib) libdrawpile: a FFI wrapper library that exports a C API

 Pie-in-the-sky stuff now within the realm of possibility: